rohanasthana/Dextr/README.md

 - To reproduce our results, follow the instructions from NASLib (https://github.com/automl/NASLib/tree/zerocost) to set up the experiment.

-- Copy the folder 'naslib' and 'scripts' to the folder /NASLib/
+- Copy all the folders to the folder /NASLib/

 - Our proxy Dextr is implemented in the file NASLib/naslib/predictors/pruners/measures/dextr.py